Native rendering is the process of loading ads using native code that already exists on a specific host platform.

 Why is native rendering so important?

-Native ad rendering is important because it further automates the native ad delivery process, helping advertisers and publishers save time and money on campaign management.
+Native ad rendering is important because it further automates the native ad delivery process and functionality, helping advertisers and publishers save time and money on campaign management and its components.

 How can you render ads natively?